hsynercn/tutorials-all-paths/Udemy/Node.js, Express, MongoDB & More: The Complete Bootcamp 2023/Section 8: Using MongoDB with Mongoose.md

   },
   imageCover: {
     type: String,
-    required: [true, 'A tour must have a cover image'], },
+    required: [true, "A tour must have a cover image"], },
   images: [String],
   createdAt: {